FrederikBjorn/safe-space-react-2024/README.md

 # Running Safe Space Application
-In the project directory, you can run:
+In the project directory on the main branch, you can run:

 ### `npm start`